azuredevcollege/trainingdays/day6/challenges/challenge4.md

 -rw-r--r-- 1 ozozturk ozozturk 273 Aug 12 20:15 server.js
 ```

 This time we have 3 files.
 First one is ```package.json```.
 If you work with JavaScript, or you've ever interacted with a JavaScript project, Node.js or a frontend project, you surely met the package.json file.
 The package.json file is kind of a manifest for your project.
-It can do a lot of things, but in our case it's specially important because it defines the depencies that we'll install with npm.
-Our simple node application is running on top of Express framework and we need that framework to be installed to run our simple Javscript webapp. ```Server.js``` is the second file and it's our main Javascript application.
+It can do a lot of things, but in our case it's specially important because it defines the dependencies that we'll install with npm.
+Our simple node application is running on top of Express framework and we need that framework to be installed to run our simple Javascript webapp. ```Server.js``` is the second file and it's our main Javascript application.
 It's a simple Hello World web app.
 And the third one is the usual suspect.
 Dockerfile.
 Let's take a look at it.

 Type:
 ```shell